Disclaimer – This is for informational purposes only. Always follow your hospital’s policies and procedures in these situations.

 Nursing management of atrial fibrillation

-Atrial fibrillation is something many acute care nurses will deal with, as it it a common complication after various surgeries.
-Patients can also have chronic afib, but it may become more difficult to control due to whatever has necessitate their hospitalization.
+Atrial fibrillation is something many acute care nurses will deal with, as it is a common complication after various surgeries.
+Patients can also have chronic afib, but it may become more difficult to control due to whatever has necessitated their hospitalization.

 It’s important for the new nurse to know the basis around nursing management of atrial fibrillation and what to do.
-Let’s discuss!
+Let’s discuss it!

 Basic a fib definition

 The atria are “fibrillating” – or they are quickly and irregularly quivering and not fully contracting.
 This is caused by irritable cells in the atria.
 Certain surgeries or procedures put patients at high risk for this complication.
 Cardiac surgery is a major factor, as as many as 30% of post-op cardiac surgery patients will flip into this rhythm.
 The reason this is so concerning is that when the atria are merely quivering and not giving you this full contraction, blood pools in the atria.
 When blood pools, it clots.
 And these clots can move and cause damage (pulmonary embolism, stroke, and so forth).

 “Controlled” afib is considered a heart rate of less than 100 BPM.

 “Uncontrolled” afib is considered a heart rate above 100 BMP.

 This is also called “afib with RVR” or “afib with a rapid ventricular response”.
 This is concerning and needs to be corrected to normal sinus rhythm (ideally), and if that’s not possible, bringing the heart rate down below 100.
 This risk for embolism is much higher with a rapid ventricular response.
 Therefore, if a patient is in afib with a heart rate over 100, typically the MD will want to address it quickly.